agourlay/cornichon/README.md

 - experimental support for Server-Sent-Event.

- SSE streams are aggregated over a period of time in an array therefore the previous array predicates can be reused.
+ SSE streams are aggregated over a period of time in an array, therefore the previous array predicates can be re-used.

 ```scala
 When I GET_SSE(s"http://superhero.io/stream", takeWithin = 1.seconds, params = "justName" → "true")